Danpiel/Discord.RSS.Wiki/Configuration.md

 If you don't already have MySQL installed on your system, [install it](https://dev.mysql.com/downloads/mysql/) and set up the root account password.
 Then follow the same steps as above.
 The bot will handle everything else.

 SQLite on the otherhand requires no setup.
 It will create the database in the same directory as server.js on first startup.

+##Automatic Backup System
+The automatic backup system will handle the creation and restoration of corrupted guild profiles in the sources folder with the backups found in in sources/backups folder.
+Manually adding a backup file will also work, given that the file name is the guild's ID.
+If you manually edit your sources and for some reason do not check your the validity of your JSON configuration through something like JSONLint, do not enable this as it will overwrite your invalid file.

+If this is disabled, only warnings will show that it is an invalid guild profile and will not grab any feeds for that particular guild.